Losses aside, the Union say they are ‘so close’. What’s it going to take to get over the hump?

 Close.
 Progressing.

-Those were two words that stuck out in Union manager Bradley Carnell’s postgame news conference that were impossible to forget.
-In large part because he said them on more than one occasion after the team’s 1-0 loss to Club América on Tuesday night.
+Those words stuck out in Union manager Bradley Carnell’s postgame news conference and were impossible to forget — largely because he repeated them after the team’s 1-0 loss to Club América on Tuesday night at Subaru Park.

 It remains a mystery why success has been hard to come by recently.

 Actually, check that — it’s not a mystery.
-That would be merely an easy excuse for a team that finished with the best regular-season record in Major League Soccer less than six months ago, which now finds itself looking for its first win in league play.
+That would be an easy excuse for a team that finished with the best regular-season record in Major League Soccer less than six months ago, and now finds itself looking for its first win in league play.

 But let’s keep it with Tuesday for a second.
-Against the Liga MX giants, the Union actually put on a noble display, now having to take a 1-0 deficit into Mexico City’s Estadio de la Ciudad de los Deportes on March 18 (9 p.m., FS2).
-But from that loss in the Concacaf Champions Cup, Carnell says the locker room was actually buzzing postgame after the Union held their own against one of the best clubs in North America.
+Against the Liga MX giants, the Union put on a noble display but now has to take a 1-0 deficit into Mexico City’s Estadio Ciudad de los Deportes on March 18 (9 p.m., FS2).
+And despite the loss in the Concacaf Champions Cup, Carnell says the locker room was buzzing after the team held its own against one of the best clubs in North America.

 » READ MORE: Union woes continue following first-leg loss to Club América at Subaru Park

-This is a roster comprised of five new players, all of whom one could argue are projected starters; still trying to understand one another, especially now that the competitions are real and every touch matters more.
-Maybe remove fullback Phillippe Ndinga from that last claim, considering that the Gabon native played 81 minutes Tuesday after just one training session.
+The roster includes five new players, all of whom arguably are projected starters, still trying to understand one another, especially now that the competitions are real and every touch matters more.
+Maybe remove fullback Philippe Ndinga from that group, considering that the Gabon native played 81 minutes Tuesday after just one training session.

 It’s fair to suggest that six games is not an appropriate sample size to say that a season is in turmoil.
-But the Union are having a tough time doing the things well that they’re supposed to be good at.
-Last season, Carnell prided the club on hitting performance metrics when it came to being effective on set pieces, putting corners and free kicks away, or at least forcing goalkeepers to make a save.
+But the Union are having a tough time doing the things they’re supposed to be good at.
+Last season, Carnell prided the club on hitting performance metrics when it came to being effective on set pieces and putting corners and free kicks away, or at least forcing goalkeepers to make a save.

 That’s not happening.